 Seeding should be timed to ensure that crops are swathed just before the first killing frost in order to maximize yield and achieve the desired stage of maturity.
 While traditional recommendations have been to swath crops between the late milk and soft dough stages, recent research findings suggest that cutting at a later stage of maturity has advantages10.
 Oat, barley, and triticale swathed at the hard dough stage resulted in increased available biomass and nutritive value with all three crops at protein levels suitable for mid-gestation beef cows.
 With increased crop yields, grazing days will also be increased resulting in reduced winter grazing costs.
 Ongoing research will further refine recommendations for optimum time of harvest of annual cereals for swathgrazing.

 Electric fencing should be used to control forage utilization.
 Cattle should be allocated enough swath so that they clean up the area in about two to three days.
 If access is not managed, there is greater chance of swaths being trampled, mixing snow with the forage.
 This then may cause freezing of the forage, making it difficult to reach or inaccessible for grazing.
 In addition to minimizing waste, limiting available forage to a few days at a time also ensures a more level plane of nutrition by preventing selection of a high proportion of heads initially followed by poorer quality feed that remains including straw and residue.
 This is especially important with higher energy feed sources, including corn grazing, as grazing animals will preferentially select cobs which, due to their high energy content, can lead to acidosis and death.
 A backup wire should be used in areas that receive heavy snow or freezing rain.
-An accumulation of ice on poly wires can weigh it down sufficiently that cattle can escape and access more of the field.
+An accumulation of ice on poly wires can weigh it down sufficiently so that cattle can escape and access more of the field.
 An extra poly wire increases the chances that cattle will remain in the allocated grazing area.

 Cattle should be allocated enough swath so that they clean up the area in about two to three days.
 Limiting available forage to a few days at a time also ensures a more level plane of nutrition and reduces the risk of acidosis.